fourkio/validator/README.md

 This is aims to be an elixir clone of the [NPM Validator](https://github.com/chriso/validator.js) package.

-Currently, only UUIDs and URLs are supported.
+Currently, only UUIDs, emails and URLs are supported.

 ## Installation